 - 4. Clean the connector adapter before reattaching it.
-See the following procedure "To clean an Optical Adapter:" for details. - 5.
+See the following procedure "Cleaning the Optical Adapter:" for details. - 5.
 Attach the adapter in the reverse order described in step 1.
 Be careful not to scratch the ferrule end surface.

 Cleaning the Optical Adapter